 Field of Education

-Students who have completed a Bachelor of Laws or Juris Doctor or equivalent are exempted from LAWS8586 Law and Legal Institutions and are required to complete an additional 6 units from the course list.
+*Students who have completed an Australian undergraduate law degree or Juris Doctor or equivalent are exempted from LAWS8586 Law and Legal Institutions and are required to complete an additional 6 units from the course list.

 A Bachelor degree or international equivalent with a minimum GPA of 4.0/7.0

 Or at least 10 years of work experience in an ANZSCO Skill Level 1 role

 All applicants must meet the University’s English Language Admission Requirements for Students

 Unless otherwise indicated, ANU will accept all Australian Qualifications Framework (AQF) qualifications or international equivalents that meet or exceed the published admission requirements of our programs, provided all other admission requirements are also met.

 Where an applicant has more than one completed tertiary qualification, ANU will base assessment on the qualification that best meets the admission requirements for the program.
 Find out more about the Australian Qualifications Framework: www.aqf.edu.au

 ANU uses a 7-point Grade Point Average (GPA) scale.
 All qualifications submitted for admission at ANU will be converted to this common scale, which will determine if an applicant meets our published admission requirements.
 Find out more about how a 7-point GPA is calculated for Australian universities: www.uac.edu.au/future-applicants/admission-criteria/tertiary-qualifications

 Unless otherwise indicated, where an applicant has more than one completed tertiary qualification, ANU will calculate the GPA for each qualification separately.
 ANU will base assessment on the best GPA of all completed tertiary qualifications of the same level or higher.